haccer/subjack/README.md

 **What's New?
 (Last Updated 09/17/18)**
 - Custom fingerprint support
-- New Services (Re-added Zendesk && Added Readme, Bitly, Netlify, and more)
+- New Services (Re-added Zendesk && Added Readme, Bitly, and more)
 - Slight performance enhancements

 ```